 4. WiFi Setup

 Change the country code to your two character country code per the ISO 3166 alpha-2 country code.
 For many of us it will likely be US or GB.
 SSID refers to your wifi network name and PSK is your network’s password.
-Save this file and safely eject the SD card.
+Make the respective changes for your network and save the file.

 5. Logging in to the Pi